matthewmuccio/BlockNet/README.md

 - Titled "Bitcoin: A Peer-to-Peer Electronic Cash System."
 - The paper combined cryptographic techniques and a peer-to-peer network without the need to trust a centralized authority to make payments from one person to another.
 - It also introduced a distributed system of storing data (blockchain).
-- I now know this concept has far wider applicability than just payments, or cryptocurrencies.
+- We all now know this concept has far wider applicability than just payments, or cryptocurrencies.
 - Blockchain technology has exploded across nearly every industry.
 - It is now the underlying technology behind:
   - Fully digital cryptocurrencies (i.e., Bitcoin)